kagaries/kaizo-edition-wiki/docs/guides/Beginner/mobeffects/EffectClasses.md

 ## Closing

-Creating effect classes is very simple, later we'll take about how effects do effects like mess with your vision and that kind of stuff
+Creating effect classes is very simple, later we'll take about how effects can mess with your vision and that kind of stuff.